49er Fire: Effects

-Political and economic
+The 49er Fire was dubbed the "wildfire of the 1990s", first by Cal Fire officials highlighting the difficult nature of fighting wildfires in foothill and wildland terrain undergoing urbanization.
+Then, state legislators wielded it as part of their efforts to pass legislation that would authorize bonds for augmenting Cal Fire assets and implementing wildfire hazard reduction efforts in at-risk developed areas.

 As the fire burned, Governor of California George Deukmejian declared a state of emergency in Nevada and Yuba counties.
 President Ronald Reagan did the same for the two counties on September 29, allowing them to access millions of dollars in federal relief.
 The Yuba County Board of Supervisors also declared a local emergency.
 In 1989, the California State Assembly passed AB 3, a disaster relief bill to provide money to supplement federal funds for individual and family claims.
 After the fire, the Small Business Administration approved almost $1.7 million in home, property, and business loans.
 The state Department of Social Services provided another $174,000 in grants for recovery.
-Jerry Partain, then the director of Cal Fire, reported that damages amounted to $23 million, and fire suppression costs to an additional $6.1 million.
-In the weeks after the fire, tourists canceled hotel reservations in Nevada City and Grass Valley, mistakenly assuming that the 49er Fire had damaged the towns even though it had never entered them.
+Jerry Partain, then the director of Cal Fire, reported that damages amounted to $23 million with an additional $6.1 million for fire suppression costs.
+There were also incidental economic impacts: in the weeks after the fire, tourists canceled hotel reservations in Nevada City and Grass Valley, mistakenly assuming that the 49er Fire had damaged the towns.